 Trist forwarded on the treaty to Polk by the fastest means available.
-While Polk was outraged that Trist would negotiate and sign the important treaty on behalf of the US without authorization to do so, the Treaty of Guadalupe Hidalgo contained everything he wanted.
+While Polk was outraged that Trist negotiated and signed the important treaty on behalf of the US without authorization, the Treaty of Guadalupe Hidalgo contained everything he wanted.

 The Senate ratified the Treaty of Guadalupe Hidalgo on March 10, 1848 after modifying one article (Article IX) and eliminating another (Article X).

 What did the Treaty of Guadalupe Hidalgo Promise?

-The Treaty of Guadalupe Hidalgo stated that Mexico would cede its northernmost territories, which combined to account for about 55% of its prewar territory.
+The Treaty of Guadalupe Hidalgo promised that Mexico would cede its northernmost territories, which combined to account for about 55% of its prewar territory.

 These territories included New Mexico, Alta California (which includes modern-day California, Arizona, Nevada, Utah, and parts of Colorado, Wyoming, and Kansas) as well as extending Texas’ southern boundary to the Rio Grande.

 This vast amount of territory is also known as the “Mexican Cession.”
 In return for all the territory, the US granted Mexico the sum of $15 million, to be paid in annual installments of $3 million upon ratification of the treaty.

-The Treaty of Guadalupe Hidalgo also promised and guaranteed certain citizenship and property rights to Mexican citizens living in the newly-acquired US territories.
+The Treaty of Guadalupe Hidalgo also promised and guaranteed certain citizenship and property rights to Mexican citizens living in the newly-acquired US territories.3

 All Mexican citizens living in the new US territories were given the option to become US citizens, or to remain Mexican citizens and return to Mexico.
-The Mexicans were given one year to decide and inform the US government, otherwise by default they would become US citizens.
+The treaty stipulated that Mexicans needed inform the US government within one year otherwise by default they would become US citizens.

-Nearly 90% of the Mexican population in the new US territories would choose to remain and become US citizens.
+Nearly 90% of the Mexican population in the new US territories chose to remain and become US citizens.
 This guarantee of citizenship also came with a promise that the Mexicans would retain their lands and property ownership.

 While Mexicans were granted full citizenship in the territories, westward expansion would soon mean they were outnumbered by white settlers.
-These original inhabitants oftentimes would face racial discrimination and illegal siezure of property.
+These original inhabitants often faced racial discrimination and illegal seizure of property.